tyler36/behat-d9-demo/readme.md

 Based on [How to use behavior-driven development in Drupal with Behat](https://opensource.com/article/19/3/how-drupal-behat)

-- Install behat with Drupal extenstions.
+- Install Behat with Drupal extensions.

 ```shell
 composer require drupal/drupal-extension --dev -W